 The proposal should reflect a fully formed exhibition with artists and artworks which the curator has already established relationships with.
 After the acceptance date of the proposal, some modification of exhibition details will be allowed.

 Roots & Culture will only accept proposals from individual curators.

 Proposals submitted past the deadline may not be considered for the review.

-The reciprocal component of the residency includes the expectation for the curator to visit the studios of 12 artists who have worked in Roots & Culture’s other programs.
+The reciprocal component of the residency includes the expectation for the curator to visit the studios of 10 artists who have worked in Roots & Culture’s other programs (in person or virtually.)
 These studio visits are meant to connect our community of artists with the curator.
 There is no expectation for the curator to program these artists in their exhibition.